juangamella/causal-chamber-package/README.md

 <img src="examples/package_rt_sample_image.png" width="300" height="300">

-You can also submit several instructions at once:
+You can also submit several instructions at once using a batch:

 ```Python
 # Start a new batch